matthieugomez/regife/README.md

 # ife
 The command `ife` estimates a factor model for a given variable.
-Contrary to Stata usual `pca` command, this allows to estimate PCA on a dataset in a long form (in particular panel data).
-Moreover, it handles unbalanced panels using an algorithm akin to Stock and Watson (1998).
+Contrary to Stata usual `pca` command,
+- this allows to estimate PCA on a dataset in a long form (in particular panel data)
+- it handles unbalanced panels using an algorithm akin to Stock and Watson (1998).

+Missing combinations id x date in the dataset are considered to be missing, not zero.

 ```
 ife div_rate unilateral, f(fs=state fy=year)  d(2)